- Davide Bacciu, AlessioMicheli (University of Pisa), Deep Learning for Graphs

 - Danilo P. Mandic, Ilia Kisil, and Giuseppe G. Calvi (Imperial College London), Tensor Decompositions and Applications.
 Blessing of Dimensionality

-- German I. Parisi and Stefan Wermter (University of Hamburg), Continual Lifelong Learning with Neural Networks
+- German I. Parisi (University of Hamburg) and Vincenzo Lomonaco (Universigty of Bologna), Continual Lifelong Learning with Neural Networks

 Deep Learning for Graphs